 - Oh Crap: When Trooper Jack recognizes Shane in the photo from the coroner's report.

 - Our Gods Are Greater: Zeus is responsible for placing the curse on Prometheus.
-He and his daughter Artemis are one of the few Gods who seem to have survived.
-Zeus possesses lightning power, Artemis teleportation and telekinesis, they don't age, and are killable.
+He and his daughter Artemis are some of the few gods who seem to have survived.
+Zeus possesses his lightning power, Artemis teleportation and telekinesis, they don't age, and are killable.

 - Our Titans Are Different: Shane is revealed to be Prometheus, a Titan from Greek legend.
 He is forced to die every day and then resurrect, can procreate with humans, and is killable.